alankc/IMGA-System/README.md

 As avaliações do sistema mostram que ele é capaz de alocar mais tarefas que o AG padrão quando utilizando a mesma heurística.
 Além disso, a abordagem desenvolvida encontra soluções onde a estimativa de consumo energético é menor que o esperado e atende restrições de carga de transporte, bateria e prazo.
 Também demonstraram que o sistema é funcional na coordenação de um grupo de robôs em um ambiente simulado.

 Por fim, os resultados indicam que em um ambiente real de média escala pode-se utilizar o sistema.
 Para ambientes maiores, a obtenção de soluções otimizadas demanda um tempo para alocar tarefas que cresce exponencialmente com o número delas.

+**Abstract**

+The technological advances have led more consumers to adhere to e-commerce shopping.
+Consequently, the need for efficiency has increased in warehouses.
+The new technologies also had allowed the use of commercial mobile robots in several areas, including logistics, once that robots are less susceptible to failures, which can increase warehouse efficiency.
+Besides that, its operational cost does not increase with time, as staff salaries.
+However, to robots being efficient, it is necessary optimization in the management of task allocation.

+This process can use several techniques, methods as auction and Genetic Algorithm (GA) are among the most used.
+However, the approaches already developed do not meet restrictions related to deadline, energy consumption and payload capacities simultaneously.
+Therefore, this research has developed an architecture that uses the Island Model GA, in multi-robot task allocation, that satisfies the restrictions mentioned above.

+The developed system uses packages from ROS to navigation and communication.
+Thus any robot set that utilizes a version of this operating system can use the developed architecture.

+The system evaluation has shown that it allocate more tasks than the standard GA when using the same heuristic.
+Also, the developed approach finds solutions where the estimated energy consumption is smaller than the expected and meets restrictions of payload, battery and deadline.
+It has shown also that the system is functional to coordinate a group of robots in a simulated environment.

+Finally, the results show that a medium scale real environment can use the system.
+To larger systems, the approach can find optimized solutions, but the time to execute the allocations process grows exponentially depending on the task set size.

 ## Simulação